sensel/morph-docs/docs/api_arduino.md

-# Developer's Cable and Arduino
+# Using the Morph Developer's Cable and Arduino

 The Morph Developer's Cable is a simple accessory that connects the Morph's micro USB to the serial UART pins of an Arduino MEGA microcontroller.
 This simple connection allows developers to develop prototypes of products that do not depend on a fully featured computer, but instead run on a simple microcontroller and basic power supply.